naelstrof/maim/README.md

 --------
 * Allows you to take a screenshot of your desktop and save it in any format.
 * Allows you to take a screenshot of a predetermined region of your desktop and save it in any format.
-* If slop (https://github.com/naelstrof/slop) is installed, it can be used for selecting a region.
+* If slop (https://github.com/naelstrof/slop) is installed, it can be used for selecting a region to screenshot.

 why use maim over import or scrot?
 --------------------